Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\textbf{2) Biomedical analysis:} Dynamic graph-based methods are particularly well-suited to representing temporally evolving interactions, such as neural connectivity patterns, gene expression, and physiological signals.
-Biomedical applications of TV-GSP encompass brain connectivity studies, predictive modeling in medical diagnostics, and protein interaction analysis.
+Dynamic graph-based methods are particularly suited to represent temporally evolving interactions, such as neural connectivity patterns, gene expression, and physiological signals.
+Biomedical applications of TVGSP encompass brain connectivity studies, predictive modeling in medical diagnostics, and protein interaction analysis.